 Eleutherococcus senticosus is well known as an useful tonic in case of stress and convalescence.
 It has immunostimulant properties and can improve physical resistance to environmental stress.
 Moreover, eleutherococcus also has another important property: it can improve body resistance to efforts (adaptogenic activity), which is highly important for sport horses (100).

-Use and dosage: Administer 25 – 50 g of IMMUNO 67 per day.
+Directions for use: Properly mix 25 – 50 g of IMMUNO 67 per day with the daily ration.
 The measuring scoop provided contains 25 g of product, when rounded full.
 IMMUNO 67 provides a high Vitamin C intake, which is important to reduce dangerous oxidative status.
 IMMUNO 67 is particularly useful before transports or long trips and during winter.

 This product does not cause any adverse reaction.
 Nevertheless, since every organism has its own peculiarities, dietary supplements, feeds and complementary feeds should always be introduced in a horse’s diet gradually, in order to evaluate the product’s effects on the horse.